dropkickstudios/php-assignr/README.md

   * Set the search criteria (`$search_criteria`).
 You can limit the games displayed by using the [assignr.com search language](http://assignr.com/help/games/search_games).
   * Modify the HTML and/or CSS as needed
 * Copy the get-games.php file to a directory on your web browser.

+### Creating, Updating and Deleting Games

+The `create-game.php`, `update-game.php` and `delete-game.php` files provide examples of how to create a new game, update an existing game, and delete an existing game from assignr.com.
+Each file has a function that builds a response using the PHP Curl library.

+When you create, update or delete a game using the API, you will want to ensure that your API call completes successfully.
+For example, if you create a new game, it must conform to the validation rules as set forth in the assignr.com API documentation.
+Please consult the [assignr.com API documentation](http://assignr.com/help/api/api-games) for more information.

 ## Modifications